Social Security Act 2018

 247: Variation for reduction of rate of benefit (by half or to zero), or money management, suspension, or cancellation of benefit, or non-entitlement period, affecting couple with 1 or more dependent children, or

-"Rules for couples with kids if one partner's benefit is reduced, managed, suspended, or cancelled"
+"Rules for couples with kids when benefits are reduced, managed or stopped"

 Part 5Enforcement: sanctions and offences